Diamonds everywhere, typical architecture, cherry beer and lots of chocolate. Welcome to Antwerpen – the most remarkable city in Belgium.

 Grote Markt square and the statue of Brabo

 Grote Markt is the main square located in the historical center of Antwerpen.
 The square is surrounded by typical medieval houses with gold statues on the rooftops.
-There is a big statue in honor of the brave soldier Brabo.
+There is a big statue in honor of the brave soldier Brabo in the center.
 The legend says, that there was a giant who stood on one bank of the river Schelde.
-All ships had to pay a fee to the giant to enter the harbor of Antwerpen.
+All the captains had to pay a fee to the giant to enter the harbor of Antwerpen with their ships.
 If they refused, he simply cut the hands of the crew and threw them into the river.
 Brabo managed to beat the giant, cut his hand and threw it into the river.
-That’s why you can see hands everywhere in Antwerpen.
+That’s why you can actually see so many hand statues everywhere in Antwerpen.

 Beer, beer and more beer…